 Gerald Dworkin is a professional Aquatics Safety & Water Rescue Consultant for Lifesaving Resources, LLC, a company dedicated to drowning and aquatic injury prevention and emergency management.
 Dworkin has written and published over 40 articles and has presented at numerous regional, state, and national Fire, Rescue, EMS, Aquatic or Recreation Conferences throughout the U.S. He has also presented at international conferences.

-Dworkin has served on the Board of Directors for the National Drowning Prevention Alliance, and currently serves on Advisory Committees for the International Swimming Hall of Fame and the American Red Cross.
-He is also a member of the National Water Safety Congress and the United States Lifesaving Association.
+Dworkin has served on the Board of Directors for the National Drowning Prevention Alliance; the Southern New Hampshire Chapter of the American Red Cross; and the Westchester County Emergency Medical Services Council.
+And, he has served on Advisory Committees for the International Swimming Hall of Fame and the National Headquarters of the American Red Cross.
+He is currently a member of the National Water Safety Congress and the United States Lifesaving Association.

 - Accident Investigation